tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 over HTTP, and only the HTTP ALPN values are used.
 Applications would not need to do that if the ALPN was hidden in the same way as the SNI.

-It is thus desirable that SNI Encryption mechanisms be also able hide the ALPN.
+In addition to hiding the SNI, it is thus desirable to also hide the ALPN.
+Of course, this implies engineering trade-offs.
+Using the same technique for hiding the ALPN and encrypting the SNI may result in excess complexity.
+It might be preferable to encrypt these independently.

 ### Support other transports than HTTP